aya-rs/book/docs/book/programs/cgroup-skb.md

 <!-- markdownlint-enable MD046 -->

-Once we've generated our file using `cargo xtask codegen` from the root of the project, we can access it by including `mod bindings` from eBPF code.
+Once we've generated our file using
+`cargo xtask codegen cgroup-skb-egress-ebpf/src/bindings.rs` we can access it by including `mod bindings` from eBPF code.

 ## eBPF code